-Many event professionals begin their keynote search from a category perspective.
-In other words, first select your topic or style – motivational speakers, leadership speakers, industry experts, sports speakers, diversity and inclusion speakers, etc. – and then narrow down the list to speakers who are available and fit your budget.
+Many event professionals begin their keynote speaker search from a category perspective.
+In other words, first select your topic or style – motivational speakers, leadership, sports, diversity and inclusion, etc. – and then narrow down the list to speakers who are available and fit your budget.

 But the problem is that none of those topics or styles give you an indication about whether a speaker is any good.
 Indeed, a big part of your search inevitably involves watching a lot of video or looking for the right messages that fit your event’s theme or approach for that year.